Hexheld/hexheld-docs/MD/Pilot16.md

 `A` - Serves as the conditional execution flag for the `SAO` and `SAU` instructions.

-`H` - Similar to the `C` flag, but is only significant for the lower 4 bits (8-bit size) or 12 bits (16-bit size) of the operands.
+`H` - Similar to the `C` flag, but is only significant for the lower 4 bits (8-bit size) or 12 bits (16-bit size) of the operands and result.
 Serves as an input for the decimal adjust algorithm.

 `I` - If clear, maskable interrupts are disabled.